 But He descends in the most beguiling way-coming like Lyusya, in the most unexpected way, "up the fire escape" of the incarnation, risking all to be close to us, to share in our misery and to share in our fate-to descend into the abyss of sin and death with us.

 To be lifted up, Jesus foretell Nicodemus, like Moses lifted up the serpent-a symbol of death that brings life.
-That's the cross.
+That is the cross.
 Jesus does this; He shares our fate in order that we may share His with His Father in Heaven.
 Devotion demands likeness.

 Your founder, St. Francis of Assisi, experienced this likeness in the flesh.
 Devoted to the Christ's crib, cross, and altar, he would, later in life, suffer the wounds of the cross as had his Lord.
-And as you know well, the crossed arms of Jesus and Francis have become a symbol of your Order and its primary mission-to conform its members and the world to the likeness of the crucified Christ.
+As you know well, the cross and the wounded hands of Jesus, which Saint Francis was privileged to share, have become a symbol of your Order and its primary mission-to conform its members and the world to the likeness of the crucified Christ.